Best CBD for Anxiety

 Capsules and softgelsConvenience, long-lasting effects, softgels are absorbed better than gummiesLow absorption; effects take 30-120 minutes to kick inAverage

-Vape pens and e-liquidsHigh absorption, rapid effectsSerious health concerns; effects don’t last as longAverage
+Vape pens and e-liquidsHigh absorption, rapid effectsSerious health concerns (may be more dangerous than vaping nicotine); effects don’t last as longAverage

 Standard CBD products are a great option for anxiety.
 But you may find that you’re not getting the benefits you’re looking for with CBD alone.
 If so, you can also consider tailored formulas with other helpful anti-anxiety ingredients.